-- Digoxin therapy should be considered for patients with persistent symptoms of HF and reduced LVEF despite optimized therapy with ACEIs, β blockers, and diuretics. - Digoxin and β blockers are used for rate control in patients with chronic atrial fibrillation.
+- Adding digoxin should be considered for patients with persistent symptoms of HF and reduced LVEF despite the optimised routine therapy with ACEIs, β blockers, and diuretics. - Digoxin and β blockers are used as rate controllers in patients with chronic atrial fibrillation.

 - Digoxin should be used with caution.
-It should not be used in patients with myocardial infarction, particularly if they have ongoing ischemia. - Digoxin should not used in patients with symptoms of HF who have normal LVEF and sinus rhythm.
+They should not be used in patients with myocardial infarction, particularly if they have ongoing ischemia. - Digoxin should not used in patients with symptoms of HF who have normal LVEF and sinus rhythm.

-Routine simultaneous application of both nitrates and dopamine in patients with acute HF.

-For example: IV nitroglycerin in one arm and IV dopamine in another arm of patients with AHF.
+- Combinations of nitrates and dopamine for patients with acute HF. - For example: IV nitroglycerin in one arm and IV dopamine in another arm of patients with AHF.